empathyco/x/packages/x-adapter/README.md

 #### Using a mutable schema

-This feature lets you have some default mappers, and modify or extend them for some concrete implementations.
+This feature lets you have some default schemas, and modify or extend them for some concrete implementations.
 To do so, you can use the `createMutableSchema` function, passing a `Source` and `Target` type parameters to map your models.
 This function will return a `MutableSchema` that apart from the mapping information will also contain some methods to create new schemas or modify the